jdepotter/tmbillsplit/README.md

 Design notes worth flagging for the portfolio reader:

+- **Why only two LLM stages?** The LLM is only used where it earns its keep: reading unstructured PDF text (parser) and categorising free-form charge descriptions (classifier).
+Once data is structured, splitting and validating are plain arithmetic — no reason to pay an LLM to do math it might get wrong.
-- **Why split into agents instead of one big prompt?** Smaller prompts → tighter JSON adherence, easier to debug, and each stage can fail independently with a useful error.
-The validator is the safety net that catches LLM math drift.
+- **Why split into two LLM calls instead of one big prompt?** Smaller prompts → tighter JSON adherence, easier to debug, and each stage can fail independently with a useful error.
+The validator is the deterministic safety net that catches LLM drift.
-- **Determinism via schema, not temperature.** Each agent is asked to emit JSON matching a fixed schema; the orchestrator parses and rejects malformed output rather than relying on low temperature alone.
+- **Determinism via schema, not temperature.** Each LLM agent is asked to emit JSON matching a fixed schema; the orchestrator parses and rejects malformed output rather than relying on low temperature alone.
+Parser and classifier are each retried once on transient failure.
 - **Re-parse is cheap.** Raw PDFs are kept in Netlify Blobs (key: `bills/YYYY-MM.pdf`), so any prompt change can be replayed against historical bills via the **Re-parse** action without re-uploading.
 - **No AI on the read path.** Dashboards read only validated rows from `line_charges`.
 The LLM runs at write time only.